koopjs/koop-provider-google-sheets/README.md

 # Getting Started

-After your Google Sheets provider web service is running, read below on how to bring this content into portal.
+Once the Google Sheets provider is running, read below on how to bring this content into portal.

 ## Add Provider to Portal for ArcGIS